lincongNMR/java_project/README.md

 -->

-If you are no Eclipse/Netbeans, install with following:
+If you are no Eclipse/Netbeans, install within following details:

 ### Eclipse:
 Download Eclipse at www.eclipse.org or using following command: